We always want to improve our health and fitness and, for most of us, we should. There are not many people who are very fit and very healthy.

-- How much energy do you have?
+- How much energy do we have?

-- Because we are older
+- We are older

 - We don’t exercise enough